MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Calculated_Properties.md

 ## Short Description

-PowerShell provides the ability to dynamically add new properties and alter the formatting of objects in the pipeline.
+PowerShell provides the ability to dynamically add new properties and alter the formatting of objects output to the pipeline.

 ## Long Description